National Fashion Retailer

 National Retailer's Director of Supply Chain Logistics

-Recently, FedEx had eliminated discounts for some accounts and inadvertently started charging list pricing for thousands of the retailer’s shipments.
+Recently, the carrier had eliminated discounts for some accounts and inadvertently started charging list pricing for thousands of the retailer’s shipments.
 Also, when the retailer opened a new store, shipments to that store weren’t routinely associated with their contracted discounts.
-In addition, parcel shipping charges were sometimes misapplied—leading to an even greater need for the retailer to keep a close eye on their parcel spend.
+In addition, shipping charges were sometimes misapplied—leading to an even greater need for the retailer to keep a close eye on their parcel spend.

-“I can’t imagine paying the full amount and waiting for FedEx to credit us,” said the retailer’s director of supply chain logistics.
+“I can’t imagine paying the full amount and waiting for our carrier to credit us,” said the retailer’s director of supply chain logistics.
 “The recommendation from AFS to short pay has been a real value for us.”

 Every week, AFS provides the retailer with reports that contain package level detail and audit findings.
 The retailer then scrutinizes these reports and provides the information to their executive committee for review.